higgi13425/open_payments/pulm_plan.md

   - Debt forgiveness
   - Royalty or license
   - Current or prospective ownership or investment interest
-  - Compensation for serving as faculty or as a speaker for a medical education program.
+  - Compensation for serving as faculty or as a speaker for a medical education program. (non-CME)
+  - CME certified program
   - Grant
   - Space rental or facility fees
   - Travel and lodging